 For the year 2012, the GAZT issued an assessment claiming additional zakat of SR 27.6 million against which the Company filed an objection, which was not accepted by the GAZT, therefore, the Company requested that the objection be forwarded to the Preliminary Objection Committee.
 However, the Company has retracted the objection and settled the above amount.
-The zakat declaration for the years 2013 to 2017 are currently under review by the GAZT.
-The Company is in process of arranging the submission of zakat declaration with GAZT for the year ended 31 December 2018.
-Further, the Company has a No objection letter from the GAZT valid up to 30 April 2019.
+The zakat declaration for the year 2013 is currently under review by the GAZT and the declarations for the years 2014 to 2018 have been finalized.
+Further, the Company has a zakat certificate valid up to 30 April 2020.